great-expectations/great_expectations/docs/guides/validation/checkpoints/how_to_add_validations_data_or_suites_to_a_checkpoint.md

 ## Additional notes

 :::tip
 This is a good way to aggregate Validations in a complex pipeline.
-You could use this feature to **Validate multiple source files before and after their ingestion into your data lake**.
+You could use this feature to **<TechnicalTag tag="validation" text="Validate" /> multiple source files before and after their ingestion into your data lake**.
 :::